RohanK221/union_shop/README.md

 # Union Shop

 A Flutter app for the University of Portsmouth union shop.
 The app showcases product collections, individual product pages, and simple navigation for browsing clothing, stationery, and accessories.
+Created for my Programming Applications and Programming Languages Module.

 Key features
 - Browse collections (Clothing, Stationery, Accessories)